Where not otherwise stated these activities can be undertaken by students in pairs, small groups or individually.

 This poem is by a Middle Years student

-Write a free verse poem inspired by Weeping Woman, 1937 and the ideas and descriptions you created in the Language Starters activities.
+Write a free verse poem inspired by Weeping Woman and the ideas and descriptions you created so far.

 I am alone as I cry my hot tears,